jose-elias-alvarez/null-ls.nvim/doc/HELPERS.md

 ## make_builtin

-`make_builtin` creates built-in sources, as described in [BUILTINS](BUILTINS.md).
+`make_builtin` creates built-in sources.
 It optimizes the source to reduce start-up time and allow the built-in library to continue expanding without affecting users.

 `make_builtin` is specifically intended for built-ins included in this plugin.
 Generally, integrations should opt to create sources with one of the `factory`